tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

 19. Click "Add Field"
 20. Keep the Field Name as "transactionDetails" and Display name as "Transaction Details"
 21. On data-type dropdown, select "Object"
-22. Scroll to the very bottom and hit save
+22. Scroll to the very bottom and hit Apply
 23. From that object, select "Add Field" -- before you do that, please review the raw data first before you create these new fields

     Below is a reference on the transaction details mixin

     Transaction Details
       - Transaction ID - String
       - Branch ID - String
  24. Congratulations!!! you have constructed your schema.
 <br>
 <br>